 Like several of its competitors, Ring’s customer service is available 24/7.
 Some reviews indicate that, despite the round-the-clock support, you may not be able to get in touch with a representative right away.

 Ring vs. the competition

 |Contract length||None||None or 42–60 mo.||36 mo.||36 mo.||None|

 Data effective 05/09/2019.
 Offers subject to change.

 Compared to top competitors like Vivint and Frontpoint, Ring stands out in terms of installation price, monitoring price, and contract length.
 So why wouldn’t you go with Ring?

 Ring’s main drawback is that it’s not tried and true like competitors are.
 User reviews say that bugs need to be troubleshot (the keypads may freeze up if they aren’t unplugged from time to time), the monitoring service needs to be expanded and refined (some reviewers wanted the emergency call flow to be revamped), and the equipment needs more options and compatibility.
 Ring is still in its adolescence.
 Until the system comes into its own, users may find it a bit chancy.

-If you’re looking for something inexpensive without an intense install and you’re okay with being a first adopter, Ring is a good choice for you.
-But if you’re looking for a security brand with more years of experience and expertise, we’d suggest you go with a top-rated brand like Vivint or Frontpoint.
+If you’re looking for a great DIY system, even if it’s newer on the scene, Ring is a good choice for you.
+But if you’re looking for a security brand with more years of experience and expertise, we’d suggest you go with a top-rated brand like Frontpoint or SimpliSafe.